 “I just found my brother.”

-She walks to his table, completely avoiding his eyes and sits down in front of him.
+She walks to his table, altogether avoiding his eyes, and sits down in front of him.

 “Excuse me for not introducing myself properly,” she says.